Cybersecurity Services in Aurora for Local Businesses

 Assessment

 We start with a security assessment that evaluates your current threat exposure, tests perimeter defences, and identifies gaps in endpoint protection, email security, and access controls.
-This is free and takes 2–5 business days.
+This is a fixed-fee engagement that takes 2 to 5 business days.

 Onboarding